Table Of Content

 - What Investors Should Look For

-Vault Audits vs. Financial Audits in Gold-Backed Financial Instruments: Why Both Matter — and Why They’re Not the Same Thing
+Vault Audits vs. Financial Audits: Why Both Matter — and Why They’re Not the Same Thing

 - Vault audit → confirms the gold is really there